All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Will losing weight on a GLP-1 drug cure my acid reflux?

 Weight loss can significantly improve acid reflux symptoms, and some patients find they no longer need daily omeprazole after losing a substantial amount of weight.
-However, reflux has multiple contributing factors beyond weight, including hiatal hernia, lower esophageal sphincter function, and diet.
+But reflux has multiple contributing factors beyond weight, including hiatal hernia, lower esophageal sphincter function, and diet.
 Your doctor will evaluate whether you can safely reduce omeprazole based on your specific situation.

 Can omeprazole help with GLP-1 side effects?